 Members of the Board of Administration

 Engaged and dedicated to fight against sexual violence

-Coordinator of the sexual violence prevention services, CPIVAS
+Coordinator of the prevention programm (elementary school), CPIVAS

 Criminal and penal prosecuting attorney in Laval.